ORFit: One-Pass Learning via Bridging Orthogonal Gradient Descent and Recursive Least-Squares: Orthogonal Recursive Fitting

-The main advantage of \orfit{} is its {\bf computational/memory efficiency}.
-By only storing the top $m$ components, we can reduce the memory size from $O(ip)$ to $O(mp)$.
-Moverover, the additional computational overhead to perform IPCA as well as the total time complexity of \orfit{} at each step is $O(m^2(p+m))$.
-Hence, \orfit{} can reduce both the computation and the memory complexity by appropriately choosing $m$.
+The main advantage of {\sf ORFit} is its {\bf computational/memory efficiency}.
+By only storing the top $m$ components, we can reduce the memory size \jdiff{at each iteration $i$ from $O(icp)$} to $O(mp)$.
+Moreover, the additional computational overhead to perform IPCA as well as the total time complexity of {\sf ORFit} at each step is \jdiff{$O((m+c)^2p)$, while $O(icp)$ is required without IPCA}.
+Hence, {\sf ORFit} can reduce both the computation and the memory complexity\jdiff{, especially for overparameterized models with large $p$, by appropriately choosing $m$}.